artiomcyber/TryHackMe/MS-Entra-ID/05-MS-Entra-ID-Zero-Trust/README.md

 # MS Entra ID: Zero Trust

-TryHackMe room covering **Zero Trust principles, Microsoft Entra MFA, least-privilege administration, Security Defaults, and Conditional Access**.
+TryHackMe room covering **Zero Trust identity security, Microsoft Entra MFA, least-privilege administration, Security Defaults, and Conditional Access**.

-I also recreated the MFA exercise in my own Microsoft Entra tenant.
-This produced an additional real-world finding when the administrative role specified in the training did not provide the required permissions in the current Entra environment.
+Alongside the room, I recreated the MFA administration exercise in my own Microsoft Entra tenant.
+The practical work also produced a useful real-world finding: the administrator role specified by the training did not provide the required permissions in my current Entra environment, so I investigated the RBAC model, identified the correct role, completed the MFA configuration, tested the user experience, and removed the temporary privileges afterward.

 ---

 ## Zero Trust Fundamentals

-Zero Trust removes implicit trust and evaluates access based on identity, context, risk, and the resource being accessed.
+Zero Trust replaces implicit trust with continuous verification.

 The three core principles are: